 Capturing an Animal’s Soul

-Eight years later, Kristen is using the artistic talents she inherited from both her parents as a professional photographer specializing in animals.
+Years later, Kristen is using the artistic talents she inherited from both her parents as a professional photographer specializing in animals.
 “The health challenges spurred me to make that leap and go ‘You know what, this is something I’ve always wanted to do,’” she shares.
 “And it’s a way I can have an income and manage my schedule, all in a way that emphasizes my strengths while minimizing my limitations.”

 Whether a beloved family dog, a prized equine or a farm full of goat kids – her artwork captures the pure hearts of these animals in a way few can.
 “I photograph mostly horses and dogs, but also cats, birds, small animals and farm animals,” she says.
 “Pretty much anything with fur or feathers!”